 This experience is proof that a single person with a good idea, the help of others, role models, courage and humility, can help to transform a community, one project at a time.

 Skillseed was born out of the power of this experience and learning framework.
-Craving out a safe space generating opportunities, providing exposure to dare individuals to dream big and empower them with the necessary tools to make the changes they want to see, regardless of where in the world they find themselves, and how daunting the environment may be.
+This means carving out a safe space to generate opportunities, to provide exposure and challenge individuals to dream big, and empower them with the tools to make the changes they want to see, regardless of where in the world they find themselves, and how daunting the environment may be.